shopsys/shopsys/docs/frontend/introduction-to-less.md

 # Indtroduction to LESS
-This document describes behavior of CSS pre-processor `LESS`.
+This document describes behavior of CSS pre-processor [LESS](http://lesscss.org/).

 ## Import files
 In Shopsys Framework we implement `LESS` by dividing styles into many `LESS components`.
 Each component has its own file.
 Filename and component name are the same.
 We use `@import` command for joining all components contents into one compiled `CSS` file.